zhangzhizhongz3/CppPrimer/ch13/README.md

 > What would happen if the version of `HasPtr` in this section didn’t define a destructor?
 What if `HasPtr` didn’t define the copy constructor?

 If `HasPtr` didn't define a destructor, memory leak will happened.
-If `HasPtr` didn't define the copy constructor, when copy initialization happened, just points copied, the string witch `ps` points haven't been copied.
+If `HasPtr` didn't define the copy constructor, when copy initialization happened, just points copied, the string which `ps` points haven't been copied.

 Exercise 13.25:
 ---------------